 Machine-learning can be described as the study of algorithms that are able to learn from experience and examples.
 This can enable companies to easily automate repetitive tasks and processes enabling analytics to be performed at the edge of the network.
 As a result, the flow of information will be significantly more efficient while cutting down on network latency and associated costs.

+Online casino ratings is one of these perfect problems for machine learning algorithms and specifically classification neural networks.
 So it makes sense that edge analytics will be the future of data science and it hasn’t gone unnoticed.
 Many companies are making the fundamental shift to open-source machine-learning libraries to better collaborate and build better tools.
 This is a great sign for the industry as a whole.

 According to ABI Research, as machine-learning-as-a-service (MLaaS) models become popular, revenue from machine-learning data analytics could reach almost $20 billion by 2021.